quantmind/pulsar/README.rst

     pip install pulsar

-or downloading the tarball from pypi_.
+or download the tarball from pypi_.

-If cython_ is available, c extensions will be compiled and installed.

 Applications